 How To Get Rid of Sulfur Smell in Wine

-Many sources suggest that you add copper sulfate to your wine, but Midwest advises against this.
+Many sources suggest that you add copper sulfate to your wine, but Midwest strongly advises against this.
 While a very, very, VERY small amount of copper sulfate will take care of your H2S problem, it is poisonous.
-Big wineries use copper sulfate, but Midwest suggests a kinder, gentler approach, using chemicals that most winemakers already have on hand.
+DON'T USE IT.
+Big wineries sometimes use copper sulfate, but Midwest suggests a kinder, gentler approach, using chemicals that most winemakers already have on hand.

 - First, measure the level of sulfites in your wine using an SO2 Test Kit.
 If the wine is deficient, treat the wine to 50 p.p.m. sulfites.

 - Replace the airlock, and let it sit overnight.
-This should take care of the problem in most cases, but if it still stinks, perform these extra steps:
+This should take care of the problem in most cases.

 - By now, that stinkiness should be greatly reduced.
 If you STILL detect a smell of rotten eggs, try Gelatin Finings in the amount stated on the package.

 - Afterward, be sure to fine the wine with Bentonite or Sparkolloid according to package instructions.
-Either of these will remove the copper sulfate.
+Either of these will remove the H2S.
 Then filter to remove the fining agent.